ordina-jworks/ordina-jworks.github.io/_posts/2024-01-18-fido-passkey.md

 }
 ```

-Paste the following code in the `home.component.html` file.
+Paste the following code in the `home.component.html` file.\
+On this page, we display an input text field for the username, a button for registration, and a button for login.
 ```html
 <div class="container mt-5">
     <div class="row">